6 killed in New Jersey gunbattle, including police officer

 Two other officers were wounded but were later released from the hospital, authorities said.

 The bullets started flying early in the afternoon in the city of about 270,000 people, situated across the Hudson River from New York City.
 Seals, who worked for a unit called Cease Fire, was shot around 12:30 p.m.
-The gunmen then traveled to another part of the city in a stolen rental van and engaged police in a protracted shootout.
+The gunmen then drove a stolen rental van to another part of the city and engaged police in a lengthy shootout.

+Kelly said when police responded to the area of the kosher store, officers “were immediately engaged by high-power rifle fire.”

+A video shot by a witness shows a police officer on the ground by a car, apparently wounded.
+Another officer goes to him, helps him up and the two run around a corner as gunshots ring out.
+Seconds later, as a police cruiser pulls up in front of the store, about a dozen shots are heard in rapid succession.

 “Our officers were under fire for hours,” the chief said.

-Inside the grocery store, police found the bodies of what they were believed were the two gunmen and three other people who apparently happened to be in the place when the assailants rushed in, authorities said.
-Police said they were confident that all those killed were shot by the gunmen and not by police.
+Inside the grocery store, police found the bodies of who they believed were the two gunmen and three other people who apparently happened to be there when the assailants rushed in, authorities said.
+Police said they were confident the bystanders were shot by the gunmen and not by police.

+“He told me he had just walked out of the store into the synagogue not five feet away just before this happened, and then he couldn’t get back for hours,” Schapiro said.
+“His wife was inside the store.
+He said, ‘I hope my wife is safe.’”

+The names of the victims inside the store were not immediately released, pending notification of relatives.

-City Public Safety Director James Shea said that authorities believe the bloodshed was not an act of terrorism but that it was still under investigation.
+City Public Safety Director James Shea said earlier Tuesday that authorities believe the bloodshed was not an act of terrorism but that it was still under investigation.

 The shooting spread fear through the neighborhood, and the nearby Sacred Heart School was put on lockdown as a precaution.

-Note: This story has been corrected to show that the spelling of the name of the rabbi who attends a synagogue next to the market is Moshe Schapiro, not Moshe Shapiro.